 - Specifically designed for adults 22 years and older who do not have a high school diploma or equivalency.

-- An in-demand career training program, offering certificates in eight career areas.
+- An in-demand career training program, offering certificates in nine career areas.

 - Limited to qualified applicants, as determined by library staff.